markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 * Negative self-talk can be very detrimental to both your level of skill development and your match play success.
 * It is important to realize when a person states they can not do something it usually means they are not going to do it.
+* Examples of negative self could include:

+  1) I can't hit my serve in the court.

+  2) I can't get the ball over the net.

+  2) I can't hit a backhand.

-## Positive Self-Talk
+## Develop Positive Self-Talk

-* Replace any negative thoughts instead with positive self-talk indicating your intention you will do the task.
+* Replace any negative thoughts instead with positive self-talk indicating your intention you will do the desired task.

+  1) I will make my serve by using more spin.

+  2) I will get the ball over the net by using a lower backswing.

+  2) I can't hit a backhand.

 2\.
 Leadership (Don't tryout, standout" - anonymous)